 The International Continence Society defines three levels of bladder recording:

 Records only the time of each void.
-The simplest level, and what P Water App captures with a single tap.
+The simplest level, and what P captures with a single tap from iPhone or Apple Watch.
 Useful for frequency assessment and pattern recognition.

 Records time plus voided volume for each void.
-Requires a measuring cup or estimation method.
-Needed for calculating functional bladder capacity.
+With a P subscription you can log volume in mL or oz on iPhone, so P now covers this level too.
+Used for calculating functional bladder capacity.

 Voiding diaries are recommended for a wide range of urological conditions.
 The combined addressable population in the US alone exceeds 80 million people.

-P Water App was designed as a hydration tracker, but its core mechanic (logging every bathroom visit with a single tap) captures the most important data in any voiding diary: when and how often you void.
+P started as a pee tracker for hydration, and its core mechanic, logging every bathroom visit with a single tap, captures the most important data in any voiding diary: when and how often you void.

 A 2024 study presented at the International Continence Society conference evaluated 10 bladder diary apps and found concerning results:

 The researchers concluded that “the majority of bladder tracking apps are unsuited to clinical use.”
-P Water App’s approach is different: science-backed methodology, peer-reviewed research validating bathroom frequency as a hydration indicator, and privacy-first design.
+P’s approach is different: science-backed methodology, peer-reviewed research validating bathroom frequency as a hydration indicator, and privacy-first design.

 One tap per bathroom visit.
 From your iPhone or Apple Watch.
-P Water App tracks frequency, timing, and trends so you and your doctor get reliable data without the hassle of paper.
+P tracks frequency, timing, and trends so you and your doctor get reliable data without the hassle of paper.

 A record of your bathroom activity.
 A voiding diary (also called a bladder diary) tracks the time of each void, fluid intake, leakage episodes, and urgency over 3 to 7 days.
 The International Continence Society defines three levels from simple time charts to full diaries.
 Doctors use them to diagnose conditions like overactive bladder, urinary incontinence, BPH, and interstitial cystitis.